Stop smoking

 Second-hand smoke is damaging to health and can be lethal.

-- There is no safe level of exposure to second-hand smoke.
-The effects are immediate.
+- There is no safe level of exposure to second-hand smoke

-- Smoke can spread from room to room and stay in the air for hours, even if you open the windows.
+- Smoke spreads from room to room and stays in the air for hours, even if you open the windows

 Did you know?

-- Smoke can stay in the house for up to 5 hours, smoking in one room only or out of the window does not protect your family.
+- Smoking in one room only or out of the window does not protect your family

 Smoking parents

-Children of smoking parents are more likely to be admitted to hospital for bronchitis and pneumonia in their first year.
+Children of smoking parents are more likely to be admitted to hospital before they are one.

-- Kids have a higher risk of developing meningitis, allergies, and asthma.
+- Kids have a higher risk of developing meningitis, bronchitis, pneumonia and asthma

 Stop smoking when pregnant